This post may contain affiliate links. Please read our disclosure policy.

 RELATED: 15 Easy Single Serving Dessert Recipes

-If you’ve tried this lemon meringue pie or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this mini lemon meringue pie or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 If you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!